-If the passenger's side airbag has automatically shut off, you will see "PASSENGER SIDE AIRBAG OFF" in the multi-information display.
-See page 34 for more information.
+If the passenger's side airbag has automatically shut off, you will see "PASSENGER SIDE AIRBAG OFF" on the multi-information display.
+See page 32 for more information.
 Check VSA System

-If there is a problem with the vehicle stability assist (VSA) system, you will see "CHECK VSA SYSTEM" in the multi-information display.
-If you see this message, have the VSA system checked by your dealer (see page 255).
+If there is a problem with the vehicle stability assist (VSA) system, you will see "CHECK VSA SYSTEM" on the multi-information display.
+If you see this message, have the VSA system checked by your dealer (see page 268).
 Check Engine Oil Level

-If the engine oil is very low or has lost pressure, you will see "CHECK ENGINE OIL LEVEL" in the multi-information display.
+If the engine oil is very low or has lost pressure, you will see "CHECK ENGINE OIL LEVEL" on the multiinformation display.
 You will also see the low oil pressure indicator in the instrument panel flashing or staying on.
 If you see this message, you should take immediate action since serious engine damage is possible.
-Follow the procedure on page 323.
+Follow the procedure on page 335.